 Preventing Kidney Stones

 Like many problems, making stones is an inherited trait.
-In addition, the greatest risk to having a second stone was having the first one.
+Also, the greatest risk of having a second stone was having the first one.
 You can do several things to decrease your risk of making your first stone or making additional stones.

 - How to reduce the risk of making more stones: Have your stone analyzed for composition.
 This will dictate what additional tests are needed to help prevent future stone formation.
 Continue drinking at least 2-3 liters of water a day.

-Calcium Stones: Do NOT limit consumption of calcium foods.
-Limit the consumption of high oxalate foods such as tea, coffee, cola, chocolate, nuts and green leafy vegetables such as spinach.
+Calcium Stones: Do NOT limit the consumption of calcium foods.
+Limit the consumption of high oxalate foods such as tea, coffee, cola, chocolate, nuts, and green leafy vegetables such as spinach.
 After a thorough work-up, medications are tailored to the problem discovered.
 The most common sources include:

 - Renal Leak Hypercalciuria: This is when the kidneys spill excess calcium in the urine.
-Treatments include water, a stone dissolver such as UroCit-K and possibly hydrochlorothizide to reabsorb the calcium.
+Treatments include water, a stone dissolver such as UroCit-K, and possibly hydrochlorothiazide to reabsorb the calcium.